tamucc-comp-bio/classroom_repo_2024/assignments/assignment_1.md

 <details><summary>Exercise 1.10.1</summary>
 <p>

-You've been introduced to everything you need to know to complete this excercise, with the exception of the `grep` command.
+Complete Exercise 1.10.1 using the commands you've learned and the `grep` command.
 Please consult the [Unix/Linux Cheat Sheet](../resources/CheatSheetLinux_2022-09-02.pdf).
 Make sure that you document your work by saving your answers for each question in a text document (use notepad++  or bbedit).
 Then when done, copy and paste your answers into the form and submit.
 We will review this in class

 [Exercise 1.10.1 Next Generation Sequencing Data](https://forms.office.com/Pages/ResponsePage.aspx?id=8frLNKZngUepylFOslULZlFZdbyVx8RLiPt1GobhHnlUMTVENFg0UjhFTzc3Wkc0NExRTjdLSjdGNi4u)